-The “so when are you getting a girlfriend?” questions must have finally gotten old because my parents were starting to discuss the possibility of me being gay at home more often, according to what my sister would tell me.
+The “so when are you getting a girlfriend?” questions must have finally gotten old because my parents were starting to discuss the possibility of me being gay at home more often according to what my sister would tell me.
 She went on to explain that if I was ever going to come out to our parents, this weekend was THE last chance.
 She said if I didn’t tell them soon, they were going to ask me.
-Ah!
+Ahhhhhhh!

-It was around midnight and my parents and I were sitting around our kitchen table catching up.
-There were a few moments of silence when I could have blurted out what needed to be said but I didn’t.
+It was around midnight when my parents and I were sitting around our kitchen table catching up.
+There were a few moments of silence when I could have blurted out what I wanted to say but I didn’t.
 I couldn’t.
-I was too scared.
+I was too afraid.
 My heart.
 Was beating.
 Out of.
 My chest.

-Around 1AM on Easter, my mom finally couldn’t wait any longer.
+Around 1AM on Easter, my mom finally couldn’t wait take it any longer.
 She asked, “Rock, is there something you need to tell us?”

 Gulp!
 I stumbled a bit on my words.
 I really couldn’t say anything.
 I knew exactly where this conversation was going and my head was already spinning.
 I wanted to RUN.
 I somehow managed to mumble, “Yeah.
 There is…”

 After a small moment of silence, my mom finally bit the bullet and asked, “Look.
 We need to know.
 Are you gay?”

-And of course, I confirmed it and said yes.
-My sexual orientation “announcement” was met with almost no reaction on their end.
-(Very unsettling in the moment it was happening…) They were quiet and seemed confused.
-I loosened up and tried to relax my whole body.
+Of course, I then confirmed it and said “yes.”
+My sexual orientation “announcement” was met with no reaction on their end.
+(Very unsettling in the moment as it was happening…) They were quiet and seemed confused.
+I adjusted in my seat and tried to relax my whole body.
 I recovered from my nervousness rather quickly and began to tell them my whole life story one event at a time.
 I told them everything from how I was asked to prom by another guy to how I joined a gay fraternity this semester.

 I’m sure it was a lot for them to mentally process but they were hanging in there.